 It is not private fostering if the carer is a close relative to the child such as grandparent, brother, sister, uncle or aunt.

 All parents will struggle with the behaviour of their child(ren) at some point.
 This does not make them poor parents or generate safeguarding concerns.
-Rather it makes them human and provides them with opportunities to learn and develop new skills and approaches to deal with their child(ren).
+Rather it provides them with opportunities to learn and develop new skills and approaches to deal with their child(ren).

-Some children have medical conditions and/or needs e.g. Tourette’s, some autistic linked conditions, ADHD; that have a direct impact on behaviour and can cause challenges for parents in dealing with behaviours.
+Some children have medical conditions and/or needs e.g. Tourette’s Syndrome, some conditions associated with autism or ADHD that have a direct impact on behaviour and can cause challenges for parents in dealing with behaviours.
 This does not highlight poor parenting either.

 Parenting becomes a safeguarding concern when the repeated lack of supervision, boundaries, basic care or medical treatment places the child(ren) in situations of risk or harm.